Cissé Mariam Kaïdama Sidibé: Early career

-Prime Minister
+Prime minister

-On 30 March 2011 Amadou Toumani Touré announced that his Prime Minister Modibo Sidibé was stepping down and dissolving the government.
-Sidibé Cissé's appointment as PM was read out as "Decree No. 2011-173 PRM" on state television during the evening of 3 April.
+On 30 March 2011 Amadou Toumani Touré announced that his prime minister, Modibo Sidibé, was stepping down and dissolving the government.
+Sidibé Cissé's appointment as PM was read out as "Decree No. 2011-173 PRM" on state television during the morning of 3 April.
 She was the first female Prime Minister of Mali, and the second Prime Minister of President Amadou Toumani Touré's second and final term.

-Sidibé Cissé and the current President were said by his press office to be "old friends", though her direct involvement in politics over the last decade has been minimal.
+Sidibé Cissé and the current president were said by his press office to be "old friends", though her direct involvement in politics over the last decade has been minimal.

 Malian press reactions to her appointment centered on her role as the first female PM, but also on the political calculus behind the move.
 One paper described her as "unknown to most of the public".
 Others pointed to the promise made that the government would not contain any leaders wishing to run in the 2012 Presidential or legislative elections.
 President Amadou Toumani Touré, who is not a member of any political party, has ruled over a multiparty coalition of ADEMA-PASJ, which had recently come under internal stress due to rumors that the former PM was preparing for a 2012 Presidential bid.
 The new PM is seen as having been close to the previous President (and ADEMA leader) Alpha Oumar Konare, and perhaps a "clean pair of hands" to carry out government reforms which President Amadou Toumani Touré has promised.

 The editor of the powerful Bamako daily, Le Républicain, speculated that Amadou Toumani Touré's choice of woman Prime Minister was in part a symbol, reaching out to female voters in the year leading to the June 2012 Malian elections, and allowing the previous PM opportunity to run for the Presidency.
 He praised the President for his appointment in a "still very conservative country remains divided on the issue of gender and the vicissitudes of the family code", a reference to the Family Law bill proposed in 2009, that would have promoted women's rights, and was withdrawn after large conservative protests.